janetgavidia/janetgavidia.github.io/README.md

 ### Issue: Changes not appearing on live site
 - **Solution**:
-  1. Rebuild: `pnpm build`
-  2. Clear the `out` folder
-  3. Redeploy: `pnpm dlx gh-pages -d out -b gh-pages`
+  1. Check that your changes were pushed to the `main` branch
+  2. Verify the GitHub Actions workflow completed successfully (Actions tab)
-  4. Wait a few minutes for GitHub to update
+  3. Wait a few minutes for GitHub Pages to update
-  5. Hard refresh your browser (Cmd+Shift+R or Ctrl+Shift+R)
+  4. Hard refresh your browser (Cmd+Shift+R or Ctrl+Shift+R)

 ## Development Tips